Graduate Admissions Procedures

 How are Applicants Chosen?

 The Graduate Admissions Committee decides who to admit from the pool of applicants to the doctoral program in Sociology at Cornell.
 The committee is appointed by the Director of Graduate Studies (DGS).
-Each year, the committee consists of three or four Sociology Field faculty members, including the DGS, and a current graduate student.
+Each year, the committee consists of three to five Sociology Field faculty members, including the DGS, and a current graduate student.
 The committee’s decisions are collective, and offers of admission are not allocated on the basis of a match between a specific faculty member’s need or desire for a student and a specific applicant.

 The Graduate Admissions Committee conducts careful, holistic review of applications with attention to a wide range of factors including applicants’ educational background, research experience, research aims, demonstrated abilities in writing and analytic approaches, intellectual alignment with the program, and potential for contributing to our diverse and inclusive community.
 Finalists are chosen based the committee’s assessment of their potential for engaging in systematic and rigorous sociological research in one or more of the areas represented in the Field.
 The committee also takes into account the extent to which the Field Faculty will be able to support the student’s scholarship and professional development.
 Occasionally, the committee will interview applicants via Zoom or telephone prior to extending an offer of admission.